stphnma/stphnma.github.io/_posts/2017-11-29-ufc-hazard-rates.md

 ---
 layout: default
-title:  "The curious case of KO Hazard Rates in UFC fights"
+title:  "The curious case of hazard rates in the UFC"
 date:   2017-11-29
 syntax_highlighter: rouge
 ---